stackai/stackai-vpc/README.md

 1. At least 64GB of RAM
 2. At least 16 CPU cores
-3. 1TB of disk space
+3. 1TB of disk space in `/var` directory.

 ## Software